Yes2dotAfrica Campaign

 World Bank

-Discussions focused on .africa as a digital development tool supporting SMEs, e-commerce, and knowledge economies across the continent.
+Discussions focused on .Africa as a digital development tool supporting SMEs, e-commerce, and knowledge economies across the continent.

 ICANN & AfrICANN